-To contain emotion is to have enough energy and resilience to stay with your internal suffering without reacting to it any further.
-Neither getting too focused on what you feel nor getting pushed out of it causing you to dissociate.
-And this is a hard one.
+To contain emotion is to have enough energy and resilience to stay with your internal suffering without reacting to it any further; neither getting too focused on what you feel, nor getting pushed out of it, causing you to dissociate.
+This is a hard one.

-To build up resilience to assist containment is to slowly go into uncomfortable emotional territory and tracking your level of capability to hold to what you are feeling.
-Whenever you do tend to go into overflow it is necessary to take a step back and disconnect from your felt sense, or focus on something else for a little while.
+To build up resilience to assist containment requires that you slowly go into uncomfortable emotional territory and track your ability to hold to what you are feeling.
+If you go overboard, it is necessary to take a step back and disconnect from your felt sense, or focus on something else for a little while.

-It is this constant moving back and forth while slowly focusing on opening up into feeling more of yourself and coming closer to the emotional wound that helps integrate that excess energy or release it.
+It is this constant moving back and forth, while slowly focusing on opening up into feeling more of yourself and coming closer to the emotional wound, that helps integrate or release that excess energy.

-One of the recurring issues with feeling overwhelmed and dealing with ptsd symptoms, is that you tend to pendulate between extremes of emotion.
-You’re either disconnected from the underlying emotional wound, and your energy is taken up by coping habits, or you are full-on overwhelmed and identified with your hurt, your anger, sadness etc. and are in overflow.
+One of the recurring issues with feeling overwhelmed and dealing with PTSD symptoms, is that you tend to swing between extremes of emotion.
+You’re either disconnected from the underlying emotional wound and your energy is taken up by coping habits, or you are full-on overwhelmed and identified with your hurt, your anger, your sadness and are in overflow.

-And both extreme states tend to give rise to each other.
-Feeling too much too quickly (when you are triggered for example), will either make you feel ashamed, embarrassed, or too exposed and vulnerable, brings up self-reproach and judgment, and floods your body-mind with too much activation.
+Both extreme states tend to give rise to the other.
+Feeling too much too quickly (when you are triggered for example), will either make you feel ashamed, embarrassed, or too exposed and vulnerable, bring up self-reproach and judgment, and flood your body-mind with too much activation.